Honeybadger-Lost-and-Found/Lost-and-Found-frontend/README.md

 ## NPM packages:
 - npm google location
-- npm materialize for styling
+- npm materialize for styling + css styling

 ## User Stories:
 - As a user, I want to make a new entry for a lost item so that the person who lost it can look for it.